-How a 20-cent fee upended the gaming world
+How A 20-Cent Fee Upended The Gaming World

 The firm was going to charge 20 cents every time a Unity-backed game was installed on any device, a move that analysts warned could collapse studios and nix new releases.

-Ten days later, after a spirited and often vulgarity-laden fightback from studios and developers, Unity rowed back some of the changes.
+Ten days later, after a spirited fightback from studios and developers, Unity rowed back some of the changes.

 But for many developers, the damage may be irreparable.